samidabeast/VideoGeni/demo.md

 [I got most of this from the tutorial here](http://scipy-lectures.github.io/advanced/image_processing/#opening-and-writing-to-image-files)

-This code is available in [demo.py](demo.py).
+This code is also available in [demo.py](demo.py).
 If we all can get this to work, we'll at least have things to set-up to think about the algorithm.

 The Python Imaging Library (which is included in scipy once you have downloaded